dschalk/score2/README.md

 Players start out in solitaire mode.
 Clicking "Group A" or "Group B" puts a player in competition with any other players who made the same choice.
 Clicking "Player Created" allows a player to start a new group, or to join one that another player created.
 Players can communicate by exchanging text messages in the chat box.
 Players can return to solitaire play by clicking "Go Private".

 Students and anyone who wants to brush up on arithmetic are encouraged to look for mistakes in the computer generated lists of solutions.
 Does 15-(-5)=20 look right?.
-What about 2+(3*(4/(2/3)))=20?
+What about 2+(3_(4/(2/3)))=20?
 They are both correct.
-4/(2/3) = 4*3/2 = 12/2 = 6; 3*6 = 18; and 18+2 = 20.
+4/(2/3) = 4_3/2 = 12/2 = 6; 3*6 = 18; and 18+2 = 20.
 You have to solve the innermost equations first, methodically working your way out

 Players can easily change the dice and/or the goal.
 There is also a place to experiment.
 See how you can make '20' with 9, 9, 9, and 9.

-###How The Game Was Developed
+## How The Game Was Developed
 by David Schalk

 I started with the chat example at github.com/wai/wai-websockets.
 It is Jasper Van der Jeugt 's websockets adapted to the warp web server.
 The routine work of the chat server is receiving messages from individual browsers and broadcasting them to all participants.
 The server also parses sign-in messages to make sure the format is correct and there are no duplicate player names.
-The server keeps a list of participants in a Haskelll programming language container called an 'MVar', and replaces the list with a new, up-to-date list whenever there is a disconnect, score change, group membership change, or a new sign-in.
+The server keeps a list of participants in a Haskell programming language container called an 'MVar', and replaces the list with a new, up-to-date list whenever there is a disconnect, score change, group membership change, or a new sign-in.

 I modified the wai-websockets chat application's participant list to include scores and group affiliations in addition to names.
 Whenever the list is replaced, the server broadcasts a line of text interspersed with 'br' in brackets and the prefix 'CB#$42'.
 The browsers intercept these messages and divert them away from the chat message section and into the scoreboard.

 Message prefixes are in the format 'Cx#42' where 'x' is some capital letter.
 None of these go into the chat message section.
 They contain data and instructions controlling the flow of the game.
 Application messages are either Javascript strings or Haskell Text.
 Browsers split comma-separated strings arriving at the browser into an array named "gameArray", and distribute the elements according to their prefixes.
 The prefix is the first item in gameArray; i.e., gameArray[0]. gameArray[1] is the name of the sender's group, and gameArray[2] is the sender's name.
 The other array items vary according to the purpose of the message.
 Scoreboard messages, which are prefixed by 'CB#$42', contain items separated by HTML line break code rather tham commas.
-Everything after the prefix is formatted HTML, ready for insertion in the scrore board display, so there is no need for the gameArray list corresponding to prefix 'CB#$42'.
+Everything after the prefix is formatted HTML, ready for insertion in the score board display, so there is no need for the gameArray list corresponding to prefix 'CB#$42'.

-####Initiation Stage
+### Initiation Stage
 The game interface in the browsers responds to invisible text messages transmitted by the server.
 Javascript interprets these as strings, and the strings it sends become text before they are used in the server application.
 Chat messages sent to the server are broadcast to all participating browsers.
-Game constrol messages cause the server to broadcast messages, but not necessarily the messages that were received.
+Game control messages cause the server to broadcast messages, but not necessarily the messages that were received.
 For example, messages prefixed by 'CA#$42' prompt the server to broadcast a random dice roll.
 These are screened by the browser to make sure they are displayed browsers of players belonging to the group of the sender, and ignored by the others.

 A player joins the game by entering a name in a form.
 Here is the Javascript form code: